bbirney/makelatex/README.txt

 Usage: "makelatex <hw number>"

-About: Scrapes URL from Prof Aviv's website, parses HTML and generates a decent looking latex document for the HW.
+About: Scrapes URL from Mr. Dr. Prof. Aviv's website, parses HTML and generates a decent looking latex document for the HW.

 Disclaimers:
 - RUN "sudo chmod +x makelatex" AND PUT FILE IN "/bin/" OR ".local/bin" OR "/usr/bin/"